bjornvester/xjc-gradle-plugin/README.md

 org.xml.sax.SAXNotRecognizedException: Property 'http://javax.xml.XMLConstants/property/accessExternalSchema' is not recognized.
 ```

-These are caused by the bundled Xerces parser, which does not support these properties.
+These are caused by the Xerces parser bundled in Gradle, which does not support these properties.
 They can be ignored.
 If anyone know how to suppress them, please let me know.